Letter-Join Handwriting: A Complete School Review

 What is Letter-Join and Who is it For?

-Letter-join is an innovative handwriting program designed by teachers for teachers.
+Letter-join is an effective handwriting program designed by teachers for teachers.
 It offers a wide range of teaching materials, including classroom presentations, handwriting activities and worksheets.
 The program uses either a printed font, a cursive font with a lead-in line, or a cursive script font.

 Key Takeaways